-- P: 1300 308 461

-- F: 07 4092 3323

-- W: www.msc.qld.gov.au

-- E: info@msc.qld.gov.au
+W: www.msc.qld.gov.au E: info@msc.qld.gov.au

-APPLICATION FOR WATER AND WASTE CONCESSIONS FOR

-HOME RENAL DIALYSIS
+APPLICATION FOR WATER AND WASTE CONCESSIONS FOR HOME RENAL DIALYSIS

-This form is for financial year 1 July 2018 to 30 June 2019

-Privacy Notice: Mareeba Shire Council is collecting your personal information in accordance with the Local Government Act 2009 in order to process your application.
+This form is for financial year 1.
+July 2019 to 30 June 2020 Privacy Notice: Mareeda Shire Council is calecting your personal information in accordance with the Local Government Act 2009 in order to process your application.
 The information will be only accessed by authorised Council employees.
-Your information will not be given to any other person or agency unless you have given us permission or we are required by law.

-PROPERTY O WNER DETAILS

-Name e /e Home Phone

-Name/s - Mobile Phone

-Postal

-Address

-Property Address Property #

-PATIENT DET AILS

-Home Phone

-Name/s - Mobile Phone

-Postal

-Address

-Residential Address

-HOME RENA L DIALYSIS MACH INE HAS BEEN ISSUED FROM

-Doctor or Hosp ital

-Date Machine was Received Ту pe of Machine

-Written confirm nation from the doct or or hospital must be attached to this appli cation.

-APPLICANT DECLARATION

-the below stated po nd signing this application, the Wat blicy.
-I declare that I have not lode

-I declare that t he above details I he ave provided are true and correct .
-Mareek oa Shire Council a loes not take responsibility
+Your information will not be given to any officer person or agency unless you have given us permission or we are required by law.
+PROPERTY OWNER DETAILS Home Phone Name/s Mobile Phone Postal Address Property Address PATIENT DETAILS Home Phone Name/s Mobile Phone Postal Address Residential HOME RENAL DIALYSIS MACHINE HAS BEEN ISSUED FROM Doctor or Hospital Type of Machine Written confirmation from the doctor or hospital must be attached to this application.
+APPLICANT DECLARATION Lunderstand that by completing and signing this application, the Water Consumption and/or Waste Service will be granted as per the below stated policy.
+I declare that I have not ladged another application for this concession under declare that the above details I have provided are true and correct.
+Mareeba Shire Council does not take responsibility

-1 of incorrect informati ion, refer to the Water Co on. oncession/Additional Waste Service for Ho me Renal [Dialysis Policy in the 2 2018/19 budget documentation.
+For more information, refer to the Water Concession/Additional Waste Service for Home Renal Dialysis Policy in the 2019/20 budget documentation

-Full Name

-Signature Date
+Date

-Rev 05/2018
+Rev 05/2019